Panorpa communis: Biology and habits

 The adult is seen between May and September.
 They eat dead insects (although they sometimes eat live aphids), sometimes taking them from spider webs and plant sap.

 Although fully winged, the adults rarely fly very far and spend much of their time crawling on vegetation in damp, shaded places near water and along hedgerows.
 Panorpa communis is a univoltine species.
 Eggs are laid in soil annually and the larvae both scavenge and pupate there.

+Mating behavior

+Males release pheromones and offer nuptial gifts to females in the form of saliva secretions and nuptial prey (usually dead arthropods).
+Before offering the nuptial gifts, the male and female, perform ritualized premating behavior, which includes slow wing movements, accompanied by brief sequences of rapid vibrations from their abdomen.
+The mating success of females increases with the size of nuptial gifts offered by the male.